-- Have a broad and integrated knowledge of the basics of geology associated with petroleum exploration, carbon storage or groundwater
+- - A broad, integrated knowledge of the basics of geology associated with petroleum exploration, carbon storage or groundwater provision.

-- Understand the origin and physical properties of clastic and carbonate sedimentary rocks which form the majority of reservoirs and aquifers
+- - A critical understanding of the origin and physical properties of clastic and carbonate sedimentary rocks which form the majority of reservoirs and aquifers

-- Understand and be familiar with the common sedimentary rock types and their description
+- - Familiarity with common sedimentary rock types and their description.

 Sedimentology & Sedimentary Basins, from Turbulence to Tectonics (M. Leeder)

 Part 6: Continental sediments and Part 7: Marine sediments